 As with all paving options, there will be some disadvantages.
 However, when it comes to granite paving there are very few disadvantages that you need to consider when thinking about it for your garden or outdoor area.
 It’s important that you are aware that while granite paving slabs can be affordable, it is dependent on the colour you choose.
 The more common shades of granite are, the cheaper.
 However, the least common colours of granite paving will cost more.
 Granite patios will almost always cost more than natural sandstone or limestone paving.

 The flamed finish of the granite paving slabs will successfully bead water.
 However, there may be microscopic holes.
 If dark coloured or staining liquid is left on the granite paving stones to sit for too long, it can seep into the paving stones and cause staining.
 Once absorbed these stains will be very hard to remove, especially on light coloured stones.

 Granite Paving Overview

 If you’re looking for sheer durability and strength, nothing can compete with our natural granite paving slabs.
-They are a very elegant and natural looking paving slab for your garden.
+They are a very elegant and natural-looking paving slab for your garden.
 They are also available in a wide choice of colours and sizes to suit all needs.
-Very few other natural paving stones are available in light and dark grey, honey yellow, blue, tan, brown, beige, green, orange, silver, pink and event red.
+Very few other natural paving stones are available in light and dark grey, honey-yellow, blue, tan, brown, beige, green, orange, silver, pink and even red.